-- a) Users of this document should be familiar with the FSMA PCHF requirements and be approved as a Preventive Controls Qualified Individual (PCQI) level or equivalent (either through recognized FSPCA PCQI training or otherwise). - b) This document provides a voluntary overview of the regulatory requirements that are either additional or more specific than those of FSSC 22000 as identified in the more detailed comparison (FDA PCHF Human Food comparison to V5.1.xls). - c) The current scope of the review is limited to the manufacture of human food as regulated by the FSMA PCHF.
-This review does not apply to other regulations of FSMA: such as the foreign supplier verification (FSVP), sanitary transport or intentional adulteration rules. - d) The review of the requirements can only be conducted by FSSC 22000 licensed CBs in conjunction with an FSSC 22000 audit.
-The additional review is voluntary and shall be as agreed between the CB and the relevant organization.

-- e) The duration of the additional review depends on the size and complexity of the organization and is at the discretion of the CB.
-A suggestion of 2-4 hours is made. - f) The FSSC 22000 V5.1 FSMA PCHF Addendum Report provided in Annex 1 is intended to help FSSC 22000 certified organizations demonstrate that they have integrated the requirements of the FSMA PCHF Rule into their Food Safety Management System (FSMS). - g) The information provided in the Addendum Report is strictly for information only.
+- a) Users of this document shall be familiar with the FSMA PCHF requirements and be approved as a Preventive Controls Qualified Individual (PCQI) level or equivalent (either through recognized FSPCA PCQI training or otherwise). - b) This document provides a voluntary overview of the regulatory requirements that are either additional or more specific than those of FSSC 22000 as identified in the more detailed comparison (FDA PCHF Human Food comparison to FSSC 22000 V5.1.xls). - c) The current scope of the review is limited to the manufacture of human food as regulated by the FSMA PCHF.
+This review does not apply to other regulations of FSMA, such as the Foreign Supplier Verification Program (FSVP), Sanitary Transport, or Intentional Adulteration Rules. - d) The review of the requirements can only be conducted by FSSC 22000 licensed CBs in conjunction with an FSSC 22000 audit.
+The additional review is voluntary and shall be as agreed between the CB and the relevant organization. - e) The duration of the additional review depends on the size and complexity of the organization and is at the discretion of the CB.
+A suggestion of 2-4 hours is made. - f) The FSMA Addendum Report provided in Annex 1 is intended to help FSSC 22000 certified organizations demonstrate that they have integrated the requirements of the FSMA PCHF Rule into their Food Safety Management System (FSMS). - g) The information provided in the FSMA Addendum Report is strictly for information only.
 It does not constitute legal or regulatory advice.
 FSSC 22000 makes no warranties as to the accuracy or completeness of the information.